w3f/polkadot-wiki/docs/general/thousand-validators.md

 - If a validator is active during a single nomination period (the time after a new nomination and before the next one) and does not break any of the requirements, it will have its rank increased by 1.
-Validators with higher rank have performed well within the programme for a longer period of time.
+Validators with higher rank have performed well within the program for a longer period of time.

 The backend nominates as many validators as it reasonably can in such a manner to allow each nominee